-SHFPD will hold curbside pick-up chipper days Septemebr 7 & 8 !
-These door to door chipper days are available to residents of Sleepy Hollow Fire Protection District only.
-If you live outside of the district, please inquire with Ross Valley Fire Department for potential chipper days in your neighborhood.
+SHFPD will hold four scheduled chipper days in June 2015.
+Chipper days are available to residents of Sleepy Hollow Fire Protection District only.
+If you live outside of the district, please inquire with Ross Valley Fire Department for potential chipper days at your neighborhood.

-Sleepy Hollow is divided into 4 chipper zones.
+Sleepy Hollow is now divided into 4 chipper zones.
 Please locate your home's zone to determine the correct date for chipping.
 You must register online or our crews will not dispose of material at your address.
 Click here to view the "chipper zone" map and determine the date for chipping on your street.
-If demand is high, we may need to return Friday, September 9 to finish the pick-up.

 2. CREATE YOUR DEFENSIBLE SPACE